-For the last three years I have had one goal on this site: to pass on the best tips, tools and tutorials I can find about blogging, websites, making money, productivity and social media.
+Since 2010 I have had one goal on Blogging with Amy: to pass on the best tips, tools and tutorials I can find about blogging, websites, making money, productivity and social media.
 So far, so good.
 But it’s time for change.

 There are a few things that aren’t ideal about this blogging thing and I’m on a quest to make them better.
 Here’s what I don’t like and want to improve:

 - Information can become irrelevant.
 Online publishing changes at an insanely rapid pace.
 Consequently, posts can become obsolete.
 For example, a while back “fan gates” were all the rage on Facebook, so I wrote a post about it.
 Now fan gates don’t even work on Facebook.
 Knowing that post is sitting in my archives sorta bugs me.
 I want to make sure the information contained here is updated and relevant, no matter where you enter my blog.